aschombe/aarch64-emulator/README.md

 - [ ] Synchronize highlight scrolling

 **Plugins**:
-- [ ] Allow pre and post svc hooks know the syscall number
+- [ ] Allow pre and post svc hooks to know the syscall number
 - [ ] Test calling convention (CC) plugin
 - [ ] Add more hooks as needed
 - [ ] Add more API functions to Lua CPU object